objectiv/objectiv.io/docs/about-objectiv/contributing.md

 ### If You Are A First-Time Contributor

-Feel free to ask for help on our [Discourse Forums](https://discourse.objectiv.io/); everyone is a beginner at first.
+Feel free to ask for help on the respective GitHub issue; everyone is a beginner at first.
 You can learn how to open a Pull Request from this free series: [How to Contribute to an Open Source Project on GitHub](https://kcd.im/pull-request), or from [FirstTimersOnly](https://www.firsttimersonly.com/).

 ### WIP PRs